SrVariable/SrVariable/README.md

 ## 👋 Brief description

 Hey!
-My name is Rojohn and I'm 20 years old.
-I'm currently studying at 42 Malaga.
+My name is Rojohn and I'm 21 years old.
+I'm currently studying at 42 Malaga and a Higher Technician in Web Development Application.

 > ***I don't program, I do magic.***